jjsch-dev/PyArduinoFlash/README.md

 ![](images/arduinoflash_read.gif)

-The following screenshot shows the firmware update of an Arduino Nano board.
+And the next shows the firmware update of an Arduino Nano board.

 ![](images/arduinoflash_update.gif)